New Cassel, New York

 New Cassel is a hamlet and census-designated place (CDP) in the Town of North Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 14,059 at the 2010 census, representing a net gain of 761 over the 2000 census.
+The population was 14,199 at the time of the 2020 census.

 History

+New Cassel was one of the first free African American communities on Long Island.
+It was founded by a group of formerly enslaved African American farmers in the mid 1700s.
+About the time of the close of the American Revolutionary War, Hessian settlers, mostly from Hesse-Cassel in the Holy Roman Empire and who chose not to return Europe, and settled throughout the area, as well; this gave rise to New Cassel's name, which was chosen in honor of the part of Hesse from which most had come.

-When the adjacent village of Westbury incorporated in 1932, New Cassel chose not to be absorbed over fears that taxes would rise.
+When the adjacent village of Westbury incorporated in 1932, New Cassel residents chose not to have the hamlet be absorbed by the new municipality, over fears that taxes would rise.
 As such, it would remain an unincorporated hamlet directly governed by the Town of North Hempstead in Manhasset.

+After World War II, New Cassel became home to a great number of successful middle class families, including many Black and Latino veterans.
+By the second half of the 20th century, New Cassel had become home to a growing number of Haitian and Latino families.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.5 sqmi, all land.